EternityForest/LazyMesh/README.md

 Right now this is the only actual application.
 Open the example Arduino sketch, modify it with your username, and a secret channel key which must be a strong password.

-Any two nodes set up with the same channel should be able to chat.
-They will
+Type your message in the Arduino serial monitor, and you should be able to chat with all other devices.

+Messages should get through as long as nodes are either on the same network, or both have internet access.

 ## Features